 Chaga infusions have been used to comfort irritated skin and reduce redness and dryness.
 A case study of 50 people found that after taking chaga for 9 to 12 weeks, individuals experienced improved skin health, as demonstrated by increased skin comfort, smoothness, and moisturization.53

 Melanin also plays an important role in skin health.
 Melanin, like that found in chaga, is thought to protect human skin against DNA damage by absorbing UV radiation.
 One in vitro study found that melanin increased the sun protection factor (SPF) of gel sunscreens.54 Another found that melanin functions as a free radical scavenger, which can also help keep your skin looking younger for longer.62

 A team of researchers investigated if chaga had any protective effects in mice with chemically-induced cognitive decline.
 They found that mice given chaga for 7 days had significantly improved learning and memory compared to those that did not receive the fungus.51

 Chaga mushroom supplements are generally well tolerated with few reported side effects.
 However, it is important to remember that the studies demonstrating chaga mushroom benefits were performed on cells or animals.
 There have been no human clinical studies to evaluate the safety of chaga.
 Therefore, you should consult a health practitioner prior to taking chaga if you have any medical conditions.

 Individuals with bleeding disorders or those on anticoagulants (blood-thinning medications) should also exercise caution when considering chaga supplements.
-The polysaccharides and other anti-aggregant substances found in chaga are known to improve blood circulation.
-The blood-thinning properties could pose an issue when combined with anticoagulants.
+The polysaccharides and other substances found in chaga are known to affect blood circulation.
+This could pose an issue when combined with anticoagulants.